javiergarciad/AlphaVantage/README.md

 Simple example of flask backend for downloading stock EOD data from Yahoo.
 This script will create and update a SQlite database with last year EOD prices for a group of stocks, using Yahoo Finances data.

+This is a very basic example, not suitable for production enviroments.
+Many logics are not implemented.

 ## :sparkles: Features ##

 :heavy_check_mark: Download EOD data.\